nesi/support-docs/docs/General/Announcements/Mahuika_Maui_Differences.md

 ### Māui

-Māui only has a [single partition to which NeSI users are permitted to submit work](../../Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Maui_Slurm_Partitions.md).
+Māui only has a [single partition to which NeSI users are permitted to../../Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Maui_Slurm_Partitions.md submit work](../../Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Maui_Slurm_Partitions.md).
 For your job, you can request a maximum of 24 hours or a maximum of 240